 “Hazard index” means the sum of two or more hazard quotients for multiple hazardous substances and/or multiple exposure pathways.

-“Hazardous sites list” means the list of hazardous waste sites maintained under WAC 173-340-330.
+“Hazardous substance” means:

-means any dangerous or extremely hazardous waste as defined in RCW (5) and (6), or any dangerous or extremely dangerous waste as designated by rule under chapter 70.105 RCW; any hazardous substance as defined in RCW 70.105.010(14) or any hazardous substance as defined by rule under chapter 70.105 RCW; any substance that, on the effective date of this section, is a hazardous substance under section 101(14) of the federal cleanup law, 42 U.S.C., Sec.
-9601(14); petroleum or petroleum products; and any substance or category of substances, including solid waste decomposition products, determined by the director by rule to present a threat to human health or the environment if released into the environment.
+(a) Any dangerous or extremely hazardous waste as defined in RCW 70A.300.010(1) and (7), or any dangerous or extremely dangerous waste as designated by rule under chapter 70A.300 RCW;

+(b) Any hazardous substance as defined in RCW 70A.300.010(10) or any hazardous substance as defined by rule under chapter 70A.300 RCW;

+(c) Any substance that, on the effective date of this section, is a hazardous substance under section 101(14) of the federal cleanup law, 42 U.S.C.
+Sec.
+9601(14);

+(d) Petroleum or petroleum products; and

+(e) Any substance or category of substances, including solid waste decomposition products, determined by the director by rule to present a threat to human health or the environment if released into the environment.

 The term hazardous substance does not include any of the following when contained in an underground storage tank from which there is not a release: Crude oil or any fraction thereof or petroleum, if the tank is in compliance with all applicable federal, state, and local law.

-“Hazardous waste site” means any facility where there has been confirmation of a release or threatened release of a hazardous substance that requires remedial action.

 “Hazard quotient” or “HQ” means the ratio of the dose of a single hazardous substance over a specified time period to a reference dose for that hazardous substance derived for a similar exposure period.

+“Health and safety plan” means a plan prepared under WAC 173-340-810.

 “Health effects assessment summary tables” or “HEAST” means a database developed by the United States Environmental Protection Agency that provides a summary of information on the toxicity of hazardous substances.

 “Henry's law constant” means the ratio of a hazardous substance's concentration in the air to its concentration in water.
 Henry's law constant can vary significantly with temperature for some hazardous substances.
 The dimensionless form of this constant is used in the default equations in this chapter.